OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-prod.md

 <div class="info" markdown="1">

 Applies to OutSystems self-managed infrastructures.
+However, this feature is in Technical Preview.

 </div>